Skip to content

 —Yes, of course —Mikel answers me with a smile—, what's wrong?

-—Look, you'll see...
+—Look, you see...

 —Guys, I have to go.

-—What? —Monica asks me.
+"What?"
+Monica asks me.

-—Yes, I came to this island to find my origins —I answer—.
-A few months ago, in my grandfather’s basement, I found a necklace of white clay beads and a letter with an address on this island.
+"Yes, I came to this island to find my roots," I reply.
+"A few months ago, I found a string of white clay beads and a letter with an address on this island in my grandfather's basement."

 —I don't know, but my mission is to find out.